Ever wondered if your board is truly steering your organisation toward success?

 Who Leads the Board Performance Review?

-Some boards bring in external advisors to facilitate the assessment process.
+Some boards bring in external advisors to facilitate the review process.
 In fact, about 73% of UK companies use third-party facilitators for their board evaluation process.
 These external advisors, acting as neutral intermediaries, can create a more comfortable atmosphere that encourages openness and honesty among directors.
 However, it’s crucial that any external facilitator chosen has plenty of experience to ensure the process is effective and credible.

-About 73% of UK listed companies engage external facilitators to conduct their board evaluations.
-This trend is driven by the desire for greater objectivity, expertise, and credibility in the evaluation processCGI UK & Ireland
+“About 73% of UK listed companies engage external facilitators to conduct their board evaluations.
+This trend is driven by the desire for greater objectivity, expertise, and credibility in the evaluation process”CGI UK & Ireland

 Common Methods for Reviewing Board Performance

-How Often to Initiate a Board Review?
+How Often to Initiate a Board Performance Review?

 Just like a ship needs regular maintenance, boards need routine check-ups too!
 Regular board performance reviews are absolutely essential for keeping everything shipshape.